pieterjanvc/mgs2amr/readme.txt

 |_|  |_|\____|____|_____/_/   \_|_|  |_|_| \_\

      MGS2AMR - Developed by PJ Van Camp

 --- SETUP.SH ---
 Run the setup.sh script to verify all dependencies and to test the pipeline.

+IMPORTANT: In order to run this pipeline, you must download and extract the zip file from the release containing all necessary files and data.
+ The tracked files on GitHub only contain scripts and not other data.

+ This pipeline will have to be run in a Linux environment

 Arguments [h|t]
  -h Read the help documentation